1/9/2023

 After a walk, wipe down your dog’s paws.
 This practice will help clear away any ice or debris that collect there.

-Dress your dog warmly
+Dress your dog for the cold weather

 Check your dog's collar and chip